YenHub/developer-docs/docs/sysadmin/windows/reserved-ports.md

 # Problem

-When attempting to run AppStore, or other solutions that use high development port ranges, alongside Hyper-V being enabled, IIS will complain that something is already using port 50309.
+When attempting to run solutions that use high development port ranges, alongside Hyper-V being enabled, IIS will complain that something is already using port 50309.

 # Cause